Durbe

 Town rights were granted to Durbe in 1893 and confirmed in 1917.
 Durbe manor served as the headquarters of a German brigade in 1917.

-Town coat of arms was granted in 1925 - a silver apple tree.
-In Latvian folklore an apple tree is considered a magical source of youth and sympathy.
+The town's coat of arms was granted in 1925: a silver apple tree with seven apples, one for each day of the week.
+The tree represents the Durbe Apple Orchards, created in the early 20th century by the mayor and city gardener Sīmanis Klēvers.
+In Latvian folklore, an apple tree is also considered a magical source of youth and sympathy.
+The city flag was adopted in 2016.